dorymint/TODOGotcha/README.md

 Output from `todogotcha`
 ![gotcha](./gotcha.png "gotcha")

+If you need make a list from function
-Output from `todogotcha -keyword "func " -trim off -result on`
+`todogotcha -keyword "func " -trim off -result on`
 ![gotcha2](./gotcha2.png "gotcha2")

 ## Installation